-The next window displays the License Agreement of the software.
+The next window displays the license agreement of the software.

-Fig. 3: Installation, License Agreement
+Fig. 3: Installation, license agreement

-The license agreement must be accepted with a click on .
-If you not agree with the license conditions, you are not allowed to install the software.
+The license agreement must be accepted with a click on I AGREE.
+If you do not agree with the license conditions, you are not allowed to install the software.